Communication Complexity of Distributed Unitary Synthesis: Introduction

-\begin{itemize} \item Communication Complexity of General Unitaries: \begin{itemize} \item We improve upon the trivial \(O(4^n)\) bound by proving: for pairwise-connected processors (where any pair of processors can execute nonlocal two-qubit gates), any $n$-qubit unitary can be implemented with communication complexity \(O\left(\max\{4^{(1-1/k)n - m}, n\}\right)\).
-Notably, we provide a matching lower bound, i.e., there exists an $n$-qubit unitary that requires \(\Omega\left(\max\{4^{(1-1/k)n - m}, n\}\right)\) communication, showing that our construction is tight.
-To illustrate the improvement over the trivial bound, consider the case when \(m=0\) and \(k=2\): our result reduces the communication complexity to \(\Theta(2^n)\), a quadratic improvement compared with \(O(4^n)\). \item In the approximate model, to implement any $n$-qubit unitary within error $\epsilon$, we prove that communication complexity is lower bounded by $\Omega\left(\max\left\{4^{(1-1/k)n-m} \frac{\log(1/\epsilon)}{n}, n\right\}\right)$, which differs from that of the exact case by a linear factor. \item For the general topology model, we prove an upper bound of $O(\max\{4^{(1-1/k)n-m},Dn\})$, where the interconnect topology between processors is described by a graph \(G\) with diameter \(D\).
-An interesting interpretation of this result is that relaxing the topology from pairwise-connected to general does not significantly blow up the communication: the diameter \(D\) of the topology graph only impacts the bound when the typical leading term $4^{(1-1/k)n-m}$ is very small—and this scenario arises only in unrealistic cases where \(m\) is nearly as large as \(n\). \end{itemize} \item Communication Complexity of Special Unitaries: \begin{itemize} \item In the exact model, we improve upon the trivial quadratic bound by showing that both the \(n\)-qubit QFT and Clifford circuits can be implemented with \(O(kn)\) communication complexity among \(k\) pairwise-connected processors when each processor has one ancilla qubit (\(m=1\)).
+\item For the general topology model\footnote{In the general topology model, processors are connected by an arbitrary connected graph $G$, and a nonlocal two-qubit gate is allowed only between two processors connected by an edge of $G$.}, we prove an upper bound of $O(\max\{4^{(1-1/k)n-m},Dn\})$, where the interconnect topology between processors is described by a graph \(G\) with diameter \(D\).
+An interesting interpretation of this result is that relaxing the topology from pairwise-connected to general does not significantly blow up the communication: the diameter \(D\) of the topology graph only impacts the bound when the typical leading term $4^{(1-1/k)n-m}$ is very small—and this scenario arises only in unrealistic cases where \(m\) is nearly as large as \(n\). \end{itemize} \item Distributed Communication Complexity of Special Unitaries: \begin{itemize} \item In the exact model, we improve upon the trivial quadratic bound by showing that both the \(n\)-qubit QFT and Clifford circuits can be implemented with \(O(kn)\) communication complexity among \(k\) pairwise-connected processors when each processor has one ancilla qubit (\(m=1\)).
 For the two-processor case, this reduces to \(O(n)\).
 We further establish a matching \(\Omega(n)\) lower bound that holds even with unbounded ancilla qubits, demonstrating that our construction is tight for two processors. \item In the approximate model, we show that allowing a small implementation error \(\epsilon\) in QFT leads to a significant reduction in communication to \(O(k\log (n/\epsilon))\) while maintaining \(m=1\).
 In the two-processor case, this yields an exponential improvement from \(\Theta(n)\) to \(O(\log (n/\epsilon))\).
 In contrast, there exists a Clifford circuit which still requires at least linear communication, even when approximation is permitted. \item In the general topology model, the QFT can be implemented over any connected processor graph with \(O(kn)\) communication, incurring no additional topology overhead.
 In contrast, Clifford circuits require \(O(Dkn)\) communication, where \(D\) is the diameter of the topology graph. \end{itemize}

 \end{itemize}